rylitalo/SpringBoot-REST-Swagger-Example/README.md

 Use the **candidateId = 4** to get a 404 (Not Found) response.

 ## Importing into Eclipse
-If you'd like to import this project into eclipse, you need to first generate the eclipse project files.
+If you'd like to import this project into Eclipse, you need to first generate the eclipse project files.
 To do so, run the following command **gradle eclipse**

-If you are running the Buildship plugin for Gradle in Eclipse, after importing the project, you can add the Gradle nature to the project by selecting ** Configure --> Add Gradle Nature **
+If you are running the Buildship plugin for Gradle in Eclipse, after importing the project, you can add the Gradle nature to the project by selecting  **Configure --> Add Gradle Nature**